The Low-Energy Effective Theory of Axions and ALPs: Conclusions

-At the electroweak scale, we have expressed the Lagrangian in terms of fields in the broken phase and integrated out the top quark, Higgs boson and $W$ and $Z$ bosons.
-We have included all matching contributions at one-loop order and partially accounted for two-loop gauge contributions.
-There is an important flavor- universal contribution to the ALP couplings to fermions from the ALP mixing into the neutral SM Goldstone boson.
-This coupling is induced through top-quark loops and generates, for example, sizable ALP--electron interactions even if only ALP couplings to quark doublets or right-handed up-type quarks are present in the UV theory.
-Depending on the ALP mass, experimental searches for $a\to e^+ e^-$ decays, astrophysical constraints or precision spectroscopy searches that are sensitive to the simultaneous presence of ALP--electron and ALP--nucleon couplings can discover an ALP with these properties even if the ALP does not interact with leptons at the UV scale.
-This argument extends to the QCD axion, and we have shown that the DFSZ axion has sizable couplings to electrons even at low $\tan\beta$, where the tree-level coupling is suppressed.
+There is an important flavor-universal contribution to the ALP couplings to fermions, which is generated above the scale of the top-quark mass and arises from the ALP mixing into the neutral SM Goldstone boson.
+This effect is induced through top-quark loops and receives large logarithmic corrections of order $\alpha_t^n\ln^n(\Lambda^2/m_t^2)$ in higher orders of perturbation theory, which we have resummed to all orders, see (\ref{boundlessbeauty}).
+It generates, for example, a sizable ALP--electron coupling in the low-energy theory even if only ALP couplings to quark doublets or right-handed up-type quarks are present in the UV theory.
+Depending on the ALP mass, experimental searches for $a\to e^+ e^-$ decays, astrophysical constraints or precision-spectroscopy searches sensitive to the simultaneous presence of ALP--electron and ALP--nucleon couplings can discover an ALP with these properties even if the ALP does not interact with leptons at the UV scale.
+This argument extends to the case of the QCD axion, for which we have shown that the DFSZ axion has sizable couplings to electrons even at low $\tan\beta$, where the UV coupling to electrons is strongly suppressed.

-Running below the electroweak scale is solely determined by the ALP--gluon and ALP--photon couplings.
-At the QCD scale we have matched the effective Lagrangian onto the chiral Lagrangian extended with an ALP field.
-We have discussed ALP--pion mixing and determined the optimal choice of the chiral rotation to eliminate the ALP admixture to the physical $\pi^0$ state.
-We stress that this choice is different for an axion without explicit mass term and an ALP which has a mass even in the absence of a dynamical mass term.
-We have shown explicitly that the ALP--photon coupling and the ALP couplings to pions are independent of the parameters of the chiral rotation.

-The results of this paper form the basis for precise phenomenological analyses of the physics of a light ALP or axion, connecting low-energy observables in a systematic and accurate way with the couplings of the underlying UV theory.
+The results of this paper form the basis for precise phenomenological analyses of the physics of axions and ALPs, connecting low-energy observables in a systematic and accurate way with the couplings of the underlying UV theory.